2018 SAN ANTONIO TO BIG BEND

 DAY 7, Saturday, Oct 20 - Return to San Antonio; Farewell Dinner

-Activity note: Primarily a travel day.
-Return to San Antonio via Interstate 10, with occasional rest stops along the way.
+Activity note: Primarily a very long travel day.
+Online source: 378 miles, 5:30 (plus “frequent pit stops” and lunch) driving time.
+Return to San Antonio via a very boring stretch of Interstate 10, with occasional rest stops along the way.

 DAY 8, Sunday, Oct 21 - Program Concludes

 (B) Free Time: Optional morning independent activities include a River Walk stroll along our hotel; or visit the Alamo or Historic Market District, which are located within walking distance from our hotel.

 Hotel check out is 11:00 a.m.
 I’ve chosen a later flight so that I will have time to do some of the exploring.
 Have the hotel hold my luggage and when the walks are over, take a taxi to the airport to get something to eat then fly home.

 |United UA 1930||San Antonio – Houston||4:16 – 5:25|| 1:09|

 Drury Plaza Hotel San Antonio Riverwalk, nights 1 and 7, 210-220-2993

 Enjoy spectacular views along the famous River Walk.
 Also a breath-taking view of sunset over the San Fernando Cathedral from hotel's 14th floor Cathedral Terrace.
 Free Hot Breakfast, Free 5:30 Kickback®, Free Soda & Popcorn, No Wi-Fi